-In a press conference, the State Minister of Defence Ruwan Wijewardene said, “Most of the blasts appear to have been suicide bombings.”
+In a press conference, the State Minister of Defense, Ruwan Wijewardene, said, “Most of the blasts appear to have been suicide bombings.”
 However, there is no official or verified confirmation on who is responsible.
 So far, 24 suspects have been arrested, although the investigative authorities are yet to disclose the names of these alleged perpetrators.

 What happened after the bombings?

-Several international and local reports have quoted eyewitness accounts, describing horrific and disturbing scenes of bloody carnage that has claimed lives of men, women, and children.
+Several international and local reports have quoted eyewitness accounts describing horrific and disturbing scenes of bloody carnage that has claimed the lives of men, women, and children.